 Dear Addi P.,

-With the new year here, I'm resolved to make better use of HR data.
+In the upcoming new year I'm resolved to make better use of HR data.
 But what data should I collect?
-What should my team focus on in 2020?
+What should my team focus on?

 - Mad About Metrics